 Best Handheld: Bissell Pet Hair Eraser Lithium Ion Cordless Hand Vacuum

 Weight: 3 pounds | Battery Life: 20 minutes | Bin Volume: 23 ounces | Included Accessories: Brush tool, pet tool, crevice tool

 Pricey replacement filters

 When you come across a pile of pet hair on your furniture, in their crate, or in your car, it can feel like a hassle to lug out your full-size vacuum.
 That's why having a handheld model to supplement your household cleaning or to keep in the trunk for on-the-go cleanups can be extremely beneficial.
 This model from Bissell is an excellent option for its suction, durability, and ease of use.

 What seems like your average hand vacuum is designed specifically with pets (and their accompanying messes) in mind.
 Its upholstery tool and motorized brush are perfect for dredging up hair and dander from your pet's bed, while its crevice tool cleans in between couch cushions and car seats with ease.
-This model's lithium ion battery ensures a run time of up to 17 minutes and its three-layer filtration system makes it a great choice for homes where furry friends and allergy sufferers must coexist.
+This model's lithium ion battery ensures a run time of up to 17 minutes and its three-layer filtration system helps it trap debris.

 If you're a pet owner looking for a handheld vacuum to add to your cleaning arsenal, this should be your first choice.